 I’ve been doing this long enough to remember when selling your MSP meant a handshake with the local competitor who wanted your customer list.
 Maybe a round of golf first.
 Those days are gone.

 Last year, deal volume for transactions north of $100M grew 9%, per EY-Parthenon, according to EY-Parthenon.
 PE firms raised funds specifically earmarked for technology services.
 Shield Technology Partners cut a deal with OpenAI to build AI-native MSP platforms.
-The money isn't flowing into this space.
-It's flooding in.
+The money isn’t flowing into this space.
+It’s flooding in.
+The cybersecurity M&A landscape is seeing the same dynamics, with PE exit playbooks getting rewritten in real time.